-Policy 50 - Oxfordshire County Council will embed the protection, maintenance and enhancement of Green Infrastructure (GI) into relevant guidance and decision-making processes in order to improve connectivity of the GI network, its environmental and community value.
+- a.
+Embed the protection, maintenance and enhancement of Green Infrastructure (GI) into relevant guidance and decision-making processes in order to improve connectivity of the GI network, its environmental and community value. - b.
+Work to achieve a transport network that delivers biodiversity net gain.